nap01/config/fedora/37w/init-config.md

 - Turn of suspend, shutdown for power button
 - Turn on natural scrolling for mouse touchpad
 - Go through keyboard shortcuts and adapt, I also add custom ones:
 - xkill on CTRL+ALT+X
 - gnome-terminal on CTRL+ALT+T
 - Change clock to 24h format
 - Display battery as percentage
 - Check your default programs

-#    Other stuff
+## Other stuff

 - Bookmarks for netdrives: Using CTRL+L in nautilus, I can open the following links inside nautilus and add bookmarks to these drives for easy access:
 - university netdrive: davs://w_muts01@wiwi-webdav.uni-muenster.de/
- - university cluster: sftp://w_muts01@palma2c.uni-muenster.de
+- university cluster: s<ftp://w_muts01@palma2c.uni-muenster.de>
- - personal homepage: sftp://mutschler.eu
+- personal homepage: s<ftp://mutschler.eu>
 - Reorder Favorites: I like to reorder the favorites on the gnome launcher (when one hits the SUPER) key
 - Go through all programs: Hit META+A and go through all programs, decide whether you need them or uninstall these
 - Check autostart programs in Gnome Tweaks
 - In the file manager preferences I enable “Sort folders before files
-- Click on the clock and set the location for your weather forecast
+- Click on the clock and set the location for your weather forecast.